Team-Falkor/app/README.md

 4. Set up the necessary environment variables by duplicating the file `.env.example` and renaming it to `.env`.
 Then, fill in the required information.

-5. Run `bun tauri:dev` to build the executable.
-Once the command finishes running it will be found at `[Your Falkor Directory]\src-tauri\target\debug`.
+5. Run `bun tauri:dev` to build the program.

 ### IGDB (Twitch)